 Since most Android devices do not come with any dedicated functionality or app to check battery health, you need to use apps from Google Play.

-For your convenience, we have researched many apps to check battery life and made the above list of applications that are trustworthy and reliable.
+For your convenience, I have listed the apps I’ve used to check the battery life of my phone so that you don’t need to scout around for alternatives.
 You can try a few of them and pick the one that suits your needs.